 3. Bring a Whiteboard (Unless There is One Already) and Many Colors of Dry-Erase Markers

 In fact, this should be the gift every person gets when they graduate high school.
 A 3×4 whiteboard with a mass amount of dry-erase markers.
 Steve Jobs used whiteboards all the time, and I have a couple in my small attic office.
 Isn’t everyone’s goal to be cool like Steve Jobs?

 Why am I so obsessed with whiteboards?
 Because you can write something down and then erase it.
 Or move it.
 Or rewrite it because the first time you wrote it, it was sloppy.
 Whiteboards force you to literally put a word or an idea on a board with your own hand and DO something with it.
 Even if it’s to erase it.
 I’ve found whiteboards to be incredibly helpful in my work life, and I don’t know how I ever functioned without them.

 4. Name the Day and Make an Agenda.
 Type it in Word and Print it Out

 This will feel really, really ridiculous.
 But get used to that, because you’re going to need to get over doing lots of silly things like talking to yourself as you run your own meeting (because who else will?).
 Making a literal agenda will help you in a multitude of ways but most importantly: Your mind will only take something as seriously as you tell it to.
 Make an agenda with a schedule (yes, starting and ending times), talking points, objectives, and be ready to make a list of actionable ideas.
 Here are some suggestions to help you start your first vision retreat:

 What are words to describe yourself?
 Your business?
 Your Art?
-Use this tool to help guide you in this exercise.

 What are your ACTIONABLE goals for your artistic, business, or personal life in 6 months?
 1 year?
 5 years?